 Experience Kaga Yuzen coloring to create the world's only accessory

-A workshop with a famous Kaga Yuzen artist.
-Kaga Yuzen is known for its elegant designs based on floral and classical motifs, and here visitors can observe the process and experience coloring using the same dyes used for kimono.
+A studio with a famous Kaga Yuzen artist.
+Kaga yuzen is known for its elegant designs based on flowers and classical motifs, and here visitors can observe the process and experience coloring using the same dyes used for kimono.

-In addition, visitors can also experience coloring a small furoshiki or a single brushstroke.
+In addition, visitors can experience coloring a small furoshiki or a single brushstroke.

 A lineup of fashion accessories that go well with clothing